IBM/microservices-using-apiconnect-and-appconnect/README.md

    mongo        NodePort    172.21.84.39   <none>        27017:32643/TCP   11m
 ```

-The hostname and port to connect to mongodb will be `<public_ip_of_cluster>:<mongo_service_port>`.
+The connection_url to connect to mongodb will be `<public_ip_of_cluster>:<mongo_service_port>`.
+Use the public IP of your Kubernetes cluster retrieved in step 5.
 The mongo_service_port in this case, is 32643 (as shown in the above command).
+This connection url will be used by microservices to connect with mongo db.

 ## 7. Deploy Microservices

-As explained in step xx, we are creating login, bank account management, credit account and debit account functionality as microservices.
-Some user credentials and a few bank account details are pre-defined in Mongo DB.
+For this application, we are creating microservices for authentication (login), bank account management, credit account and debit account functionality.
+Some user credentials and bank account details are pre-defined in Mongo DB.

 Perform the following steps to deploy microservices.

 **Update MongoDB Connection String**

 Prepare connection url as explained in step 6.
-Then execute the following commands to update mongo db connection URL in app.js of all four microservices.
+Then execute the following commands to update mongo db connection url in app.js of all four microservices.

 ```
    cd Microservices